 - G. Air Medical Indicators to be referred to the Air Medical SPI Focus Group if not met: - 1.
-Air Medical Services will provide a launch location of the aircraft responding - Air Medical Providers participating in the NCTTRAC are operating on EMResource tracking map, updating and refreshing the aircraft current positions at least every 3 minutes. - 3.
+Air Medical Services will provide a launch location of the aircraft responding - 2.
+Air Medical Providers participating in the NCTTRAC are operating on EMResource tracking map, updating, and refreshing the aircraft current positions at least every 3 minutes. - 3.
 ETE (flight time only) will not exceed 5 minutes past time given - 4.
 ETA (clock time arrival given to include lift time) will not exceed 5 minutes past time given (ETA is preferred over ETE by the GETAC Air Medical and Specialty Care Transport Committee) - 5.
-Air Medical Services scene times should not exceed 20 minutes (does not include specialty teams) - Air Medical Services inter-facility transfer times should not exceed 40 minutes (does not include specialty teams) - 7.
-First attempt tracheal tube (TT) success should be reported using Ground and Air Medical Quality Transport Ground and Air Medical qUality Transport
+Air Medical Services scene times should not exceed 20 minutes (does not include specialty teams) - 6.
+Air Medical Services inter-facility transfer times should not exceed 40 minutes (does not include specialty teams) - 7.
+Airway modality of choice successful on first attempt - 8.
+Blood Glucose check for AMS should be reported using GAMUT data and definitions - 9.
+Provide air medical transport response for inter-facility patients within 30 minutes from the time of the request